-I am pursuing my PhD in Dr. Thomas Lacher's lab in the department of Wildlife and Fisheries Sciences and the Applied Biodiversity Science program at Texas A&M University.
+I am a PhD candidate in Dr. Tom Lacher's lab in the Department of Ecology and Conservation Biology and the Applied Biodiversity Science program at Texas A&M University.

-I am the IUCN Red List project coordinator for the Small Mammal Specialist Group (SMSG).
-We are in the process of re-assessing the global conservation status of small mammals across the America's.
+From 2015 - 2017 I was the IUCN Red List project coordinator for the Small Mammal Specialist Group (SMSG).
+I am a member of the Species Survival Commission and involved in three specialist groups: Amphibian, Small Mammals, and Climate Change.
 I am also an Associate Conservation Scientist for Global Wildlife Conservation based out of Austin, TX.

 I received my MS in Wildlife and Fisheries Biology from Clemson University (2015), where I was advised by Dr. Kyle Barrett.
-My thesis focused on vulnerability assessments of marsh birds to sea level rise along the coast of South Carolina and Georgia.
+My thesis focused on assessing marsh bird vulnerability to sea level rise in South Carolina and Georgia.

-I also have a strong interest in science communication, videography (check out my creations page!), and outreach.
+I have a strong interest in science communication, videography (check out my creations page!), policy and outreach

-Keep up with my adventures on twitter: @ niksroach #CocoFrogs
+Keep up with my adventures on twitter: @ niksroach #CocoFrogs #FiltersforFrogs